I Heart Connecticut: Plot

 With the revelation that Tracy Jordan (Tracy Morgan) is still in New York City somewhere, Liz Lemon (Tina Fey) and Kenneth Parcell (Jack McBrayer) conduct a search to find him before upper management can cancel TGS in his absence.
 Their search leads them to a warehouse that Tracy appears to have been hiding out in until recently.
-Meanwhile, Jenna Maroney is set to star in a torture porn movie called Take My Hand, but upon informing Jack Donaghy (Alec Baldwin) of this, he recognizes it as a failed NBC production from a number of years ago.
-With the budget threatening to overwhelm, Jack is determined to make the film profitable in some way.
+Meanwhile, Jenna Maroney is set to star in a torture porn movie called Take My Hand, which Jack Donaghy (Alec Baldwin) recognizes as a failed NBC production from a number of years ago.
+With the budget threatening to overrun, Jack is determined to make the film profitable in some way.

 In the writers room, Pete Hornberger (Scott Adsit) argues with Frank Rossitano (Judah Friedlander) over where they should order their lunch from, which results in the pair having an arm wrestling match that Pete wins.
 His victory earns him newfound respect amongst the TGS crew, but brings him into a confrontation with an unpleasant member of staff named Reggie (Rob Riggle), whom he challenges to a match.
 However, Pete and Reggie unexpectedly end up bonding, as they discuss their respective families.
 The pair learn that they both have experienced their kids thinking they're losers.
-Reggie has invited his family to watch the arm wrestling match, therefore Pete decides to let him win so that his son can feel proud of his father.
+Reggie has invited his family to watch the arm wrestling match, so Pete decides to let him win so that his son can feel proud of his father.
 Ultimately, everything turns out to have been a fabrication within Pete's mind and he reawakens to find himself losing the original match with Frank.

 Finally, Jack's quest to make Take My Hand profitable leads him to enlist Wal-Mart as a sponsor and rope in Everybody Loves Raymond producer Phil Rosenthal, before ultimately modifying the film to suit a family audience.
 Liz decides to stage another webcam conversation between Kenneth and Tracy, hoping that the latter will in some way give up his location.
 Despite Kenneth largely giving the ploy away, Liz recognizes where he is hiding — the unused upstairs level of her apartment that she had acquired from her upstairs neighbor ("Sun Tea").
 The pair finally apprehend Tracy and convince him to destroy his good reputation so he can return to TGS.